fixm-ccb/FIXM-Core-4.2.0-testing/docs/general-guidance/relative-points.md

 </fb:relativePoint>
 ```
 </p></td>
-<td>(*) See chapter References to Navaid above.
+<td>(*) See chapter [References to Navaid](general-guidance/references-to-published-aeronautical-information?id=references-to-navaid).
 All four options can be used for encoding this reference.
 OPTION 1 is used in this example.</td>
 </tr>
 <tr class="even">
 <td><strong>With position information</strong></td>